Open Accessibility Menu

 There is a facet joint on each side of the spine at every level.

-The structure that separates two vertebra
+The structure that separates two vertebrae

 Consists of: